mbrandonw/mbrandonw.github.io/_posts/2017-06-22-type-safe-html-in-swift.md

 The advantages of approaching views like this is that you get support for all that HTML has to offer out of the gate, and focus on building a small language for interpolating values into the templates.
 Some claim also that these templates lead to “logic-less” views, though confusingly they all support plenty of constructs for logic such as “if” statements and loops.
 A more accurate description might be “less logic” views since you are necessarily constricted by what logic you can use by the language.

 The downsides, however, far outweigh the ups.
 Most errors in templating languages appear at runtime since they are usually not compiled.
 One can adopt a linting tool to find some (but not all) errors, but that is also an extra dependency that you need to manage.
-Some templating languages are compiled (like [HAML](http://haml.info)), but even then the tooling basic and does not provide good error messages.
+Some templating languages are compiled (like [HAML](http://haml.info)), but even then the tooling basic and can return confusing error messages.
 In general, it is on you to make these languages safe for you to deploy with confidence.

-Further, a templating language is just that: a language!
+Furthermore, a templating language is just that: a language!
 It needs to be robust enough to handle what most users what to do with a language.
-That means it should support logical flow expressions, loops, IDE autocomplete, IDE syntax highlighting, and more.
+That means it should support expressions, logical flow, loops, IDE autocomplete, IDE syntax highlighting, and more.
 It also needs to solve all of the new problems that appear, like escaping characters that are ambiguous with respect to HTML and the template language.

 We claim that rather than embracing “logic-less” templates, and instead embracing pure functions and types, we will get a far more expressive, safer and composable view layer that can be compiled directly in Swift with no extra tooling or dependencies.

 ## Embedded Domain Specific Language

-An alternative approach to views is using [“embedded domain specific languages”](https://wiki.haskell.org/Embedded_domain_specific_language) (EDSL’s).
+An alternative approach to views is using [“embedded domain specific languages”](https://wiki.haskell.org/Embedded_domain_specific_language) (EDSLs).
 In this approach we use an existing programming language (e.g. Swift), to build a system of types and functions that models the [structure](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the domain we are modeling (e.g. HTML).
 Let’s take a fragment of HTML that we will use as inspiration to build in an EDSL:

 ```html
 <header>